palomakop/journal/README.md

 - follows [html journal spec](https://journal.miso.town/)
 - posts can have images, images are optimized but you can view full size by clicking them, also you can add alt text
 - you can use markdown in posts for formatting
+- posts can be private or public. private posts can only be seen by the user. they also don't show up in rss
 - open source, feel free to run your own / fork and customize

 ## first time setup & run dev server